ClinicalTrials.Veeva

 About

 The use of corticosteroids in patients with severe community pneumonia, bacterial infection which kills lots of patients around the world, reduces the mortality of this infection.
 However, there are no studies with this type of drug regarding hospital-acquired pneumonia.
-This will be the first multicenter randomized trial to test hydrocortisone plus standard therapy in critical care patients with nosocomial pneumonia.
+This is the first multicenter randomized trial to test hydrocortisone plus standard therapy in critical care patients with nosocomial pneumonia.
 This intervention is inexpensive and may improve the outcome of those patients, besides having an acceptable side effects profile.

 Full description